jdeluyck/kcoreorg-website/_posts/2004/2004-03-13-pegasi-web-server-pws.md

 ## Requirements

 * Any 100%-compatible Java Runtime Environment (this _excludes_ the Microsoft VM!).
-A computer with TCP/IP networking installed. (nearly always the case)
+* A computer with TCP/IP networking installed. (nearly always the case)

 ## Latest release

-The last release is version 0.2.3, and can be downloaded [here](http://sourceforge.net/project/showfiles.php?group_id=13565&package_id=11629), from [SourceForge](http://www.sourceforge.net/).
+The last release is version 0.2.3, and can be downloaded [on sourceforge](http://sourceforge.net/project/showfiles.php?group_id=13565&package_id=11629), from [SourceForge](http://www.sourceforge.net/).